 Drama is encouraged and incorporated into lessons reaching across the curriculum, from role-playing different historical situations within foundation subject lessons, to ‘hot-seating’ characters from texts, and ‘storyboarding’ through drama to try out creative writing ideas in literacy.
 The children enjoy these moments, free to express themselves in a different way, while the teachers can witness the benefits as children’s confidence and speaking and listening skills are enhanced.
 Furthermore, their ability to empathise is increased, thus facilitating more powerful and convincing writing as a result.

-We have provided rehearsal space to New International Encounter theatre company, for their Shakespeare in a Suitcase project and they held an immersive insight workshop with our Year 6 children, having performed Hamlet to them.
+We have collaborated with the New International Encounter theatre company, with their Shakespeare in a Suitcase project - with them delivering an immersive insight workshop with our Year 6 children, having performed Hamlet to them.
 The Theatre company gained valuable feedback to help further develop their show and the children loved this experience which gave them a sense of responsibility and an engaging introduction to Shakespeare’s work.

 Kingsmead’s Got Talent

 Every term we hold a child-led showcase which is performed to the whole school.
 Children carry out auditions in their classes and performers/artists are selected by the children, to represent their class.
 This is always a hugely enjoyable event and the children take great pride in rehearsing and collaborating with class members for their performances.

 You can find out more about other performing arts opportunities Kingsmead have been involved with on our Timeline of Past Collaborations and Creative Projects page.